ajsmith/protein-analysis/report2/source/phyre.rst

 =======

 Using Phyre2, I submitted the B7Z7N4 sequence in FASTA format and selected "normal" modeling mode.
-It then emailed me the results some time later, after which I viewed them and inspected the model using the Phyre2 Investigator.
+After which I viewed the results and inspected the model using the Phyre2 Investigator.